 - Regular submission of detailed reports on civil forfeiture so that the state is better able to track how often the practice is occurring and how the funds derived from it are being used

 How prevalent is civil forfeiture in Florida?

 Florida's Office of Program Policy Analysis and Government Accountability determined that local law enforcement seized upwards of $68 million in assets over the last five fiscal years, but that this number could be much higher in light of incomplete reporting.

 While it's certainly good news that our state has taken measures to limit civil forfeiture, this doesn't mean that mistakes haven't already been made or won't be made going forward.
-As such, if you believe that your property was unjustly seized by local or state law enforcement officials, please consider contacting the Law Offices of Horwitz & Citro, P.A., P.A. to learn more about your options.
+As such, if you believe that your property was unjustly seized by local or state law enforcement officials, please consider contacting the Law Offices of Horwitz & Citro, P.A. to learn more about your options.